 However, offshoring also has some significant drawbacks.
 Setting up a manufacturing facility in a foreign country can be a complicated and costly process.
 There are also cultural and language barriers that businesses must overcome to operate effectively.
 Finally, there is the risk of political instability, which can disrupt production and impact the supply chain.

-- Greater control: Setting up manufacturing facilities in a foreign country can give businesses greater control over the production process.
+- Greater control: Setting up manufacturing facilities in a foreign country can give businesses greater control over production.

 - Lower costs: Offshoring can be a cost-effective way to take advantage of lower labor costs in foreign countries.